This brief overview addresses common questions about the bald eagle’s talon form, length, adaptations, and strength.

 A bald eagle has four talons on each foot.
 The talons start as gray in nestlings but turn black by the time the eaglet leaves the nest.
 The talons never change color for the rest of the eagle’s life.

-Three of the toes and talons point forward while one point backward or in the opposite direction (See photo above).
+Three of the toes and talons point forward while one points backward or in the opposite direction (See photo above).
 The back toe is known as “hallux” and has a similar function as a thumb in humans.
 The hallux allows birds of prey to grab and carry their prey with their feet.

 How do eagles use their talons?